-Running a profitable Goat Farm should require a proper understanding of Goat Feed Management.
+Running a Goat Farming Business should require a proper understanding of Goat Feed Management.
 Goat farm consists of Does, Bucks, and Kids.
 Each one requires different feed along with the different quantities in each of their stages.
 Our feed should be complete and balanced ration for the growing goats.
 Always provide plenty of fresh, clean water.

 1. Feeding different age groups of Does (Female Goats)

 - Feeding Does